Holic75/Baldurs-gate-dnd-3.5/README.md

 – 20th level: Last Berserk: Berserker gains one use per day of special form of Rage called Last Berserk.
 It has the same effect as normal Rage but damage bonus is increased to +15.
 While in this state the hitpoints of Berserker can not be reduced below 1, but at the end of Last Berserk Berserker receives 50 points of damage which can kill her if Berserker has fewer hit points.
 Also Last Berserk can not be prolonged and after it ends Berserker can no longer use Rage for next 8 hours.
-– Gets one bonus feat at levels 22, 25 and 28.

 Disadvantages:
 – Becomes winded after berserking: -2 penalty to Armor Class, to-hit rolls, and damage rolls.
 – Can not use ranged weapons.
 – Does not get Hardiness and Resist Magic abilities.
-– Does not get bonus feats like trueclass fighters do.
+– Gets one bonus feats only at levels 23, 26 and 29.
 – May only put one star in any weapon she can use.
 – May not wear armor heavier than splint mail and use large shield.
 – Alignment restricted to any non-lawful.